Extracting resilience events from utility outage data based on overlapping times and locations: Conclusion

-We explain an overlapping outage principle used to group outages into events based on time, and generalize it to group outages into events based on both time and location.
-This new way to systematically and automatically extract events from utility data is an improved foundation for the quantitative study of widespread resilience events driven by real data.
-In particular, it can remove unrelated outages far away from weather events in detailed outage data and extend \hbox{EAGLE-I} analyses to widespread events beyond the county level.
+The proposed approach to systematically and automatically extract credible events from utility data provides an improved foundation for the quantitative study of widespread resilience events driven by real data.
+In particular, it suppresses anomalous events, removes unrelated outages far away from weather events, and extends analyses of detailed outage data and \hbox{EAGLE-I} data to widespread events beyond the county level.